MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/account-provisioning.md

 -   **Incoming SMS** You can send SMS messages that your app understands.
 This might define a message that initiates a refresh, or automatically checks for updated usage upon receiving a threshold notification.

--   **Windows Notification Service** Any Windows Store app can register for push notifications and take actions based on their content.
+-   **Windows Notification Service** Any UWP app can register for push notifications and take actions based on their content.
 You can use this as a notification channel for provisioning updates.

 -   **Large location changes** If different parameters apply to users who are in different locales, a change in location might trigger an app to apply updated settings for the user’s new location.